British Values Statement

 Our school reflects British values in all that we do.
 We aim to prepare the children of Thorpe Hall to make a positive contribution to British society and the world.

 We aim to develop children academically and make a considerable effort to support their social and emotional wellbeing as well.
-Through the International Primary Curriculum, we focus on global citizenship and strong personal values.
+Through the Curriculum, we focus on global citizenship and strong personal values.
 We nurture independent learning skills, encouraging every student to take responsibility for themselves and their learning.

 At Thorpe Hall, we actively promote British values in the following ways:

 - Children are encouraged to share their opinions and their contributions are always valued.
 Children also have the opportunity to have their voices heard through pupil questionnaires and pupil surveys.

 - Elections of the Pupil Parliament members are based on pupil votes after each child has shared their plans and beliefs with their class.

 - Pupils had an active role in the implementation of the new behaviour policy.

 - The principle of democracy is also explored in the curriculum as well as in circle time and assemblies.

 - We follow 5 school rules, which were drawn up in consultation with the children and are integral to our learning and ethos.